HaimLee-4869/HaimLee-4869.github.io/content/en/publication/journal-article/index.md

 # Publication name and optional abbreviated publication name.
 publication: "*Remote Internship*"

-abstract: Data analysis on food desertification long long
+abstract: Remote Internship is a program in which students from local national universities undergo learning and evaluation for the purpose of training CDS (Citizen Data Scientists), and then carry out a project based on mentoring that allows selected students to gain relevant job experience.
+I learned data analysis through a remote internship and am currently working on a team project on the topic of 'food desertification'.

 # Summary.
 An optional shortened abstract.
-summary: Data analysis on food desertification short
+summary: Data analysis on food desertification project

 tags:
 - My projects